-Six states tax ancillary service providers.
+Eight states tax ancillary service providers.
 Florida charges 1% of net operating revenues of ambulatory surgical centers, clinical laboratories, and diagnostic imaging centers.
 Louisiana charges a medical service transportation providers' fee of up to \$7.50 per trip.
 Minnesota imposes a health-care tax of 2% of gross revenue on surgical centers, wholesale drug distributors, hearing aid sales and repair places, and providers of prescription eyewear.
-New Jersey imposes a tax of 2.95% of gross receipts (subject to a maximum of \$350,000 per year from any one facility) on ambulatory care facilities with annual gross receipts over \$300,000.
+The Missouri Department of Social Services sets rates of up to 6% of gross receipts (which may be graduated) for ambulatory services.
+New Jersey imposes a tax on ambulatory care facilities with annual gross receipts over \$300,000 at 2.95% of gross receipts (subject to a maximum of \$350,000 per year from a single facility).
 Rhode Island charges 2% of net patient services revenue of outpatient medical facilities and providers of imaging services.
-West Virginia imposes a tax on gross receipts of 1.75% for ambulatory service providers and 5.0% on independent laboratory, X-ray, and behavioral health services.
+West Virginia imposes a tax on gross receipts of 5.5% on ambulance services; 5.0% on independent laboratory, X-ray, and behavioral health services; and 1.75% on ambulatory service centers, chiropractic services, nursing services, dentists, opticians, optometric services, podiatric services, and therapists.
+Wisconsin's Department of Health Services sets rates for ambulatory service centers, subject to federal limits.

-Five states tax community and in-home care services.
+Five states tax community and home care services.
 Kentucky charges 2% of gross revenue of home health-care services and up to 4% of gross revenue of community mental health services.
 Maine imposes a tax of 5% on the value of community support services for people with mental health diagnoses, mental retardation, or autism, and home support services.
-Missouri charges in-home service providers up to 6.5% of gross receipts.
-New York charges 6% of gross receipts of residential health-care facilities, through March 31, 2013.
-Vermont imposes a tax of 19.3% of net operating revenues of home health agencies.
+Missouri's Department of Social Services sets a rate for in-home services, up to 6.5% of gross receipts.
+New York charges 6.8% of gross receipts of residential health-care facilities.
+Vermont imposes a tax of 19.3% of non-Medicare net operating revenues of home health agencies (up to 6% of net patient revenue).

 Five states tax pharmacy services.
 Three of those collect fixed amounts per prescription (10φ in Alabama, Louisiana, and Vermont).
 Minnesota collects 2% of the charge for each prescription.
-Missouri taxes gross retail prescription receipts at a rate set by the Department of Social Services, up to 6%; that tax is scheduled to end at the end of 2015.
+Missouri taxes gross retail prescription receipts at a rate set by the Department of Social Services (1.82%), up to 6%.

-Three states tax psychiatric services.
+Four states tax psychiatric services.
 Kentucky charges up to 5.5% of gross revenue for psychiatric residential treatment.
-Mississippi collects from psychiatric residential treatment facilities the maximum rates allowed under federal law.
+Mississippi collects from psychiatric residential treatment facilities rates up to the maximum allowed under federal law.
 Vermont imposes a tax of 4.21% of net patient revenues for mental hospitals and psychiatric care facilities.
+West Virginia collects 1.75% of gross receipts from providing psychological services.

-Minnesota charges 2% of gross revenue from physicians' services.
+Minnesota and West Virginia charge 2% of gross revenue from physicians' services.

 Connecticut charges 1.75% of net direct subscriber charges by health-care centers.
-Maryland imposes an annual assessment on all medical practitioners except pharmacists, and on self-insured health-care groups based on the ratio of their premiums to total earned premiums of all payers in the state.
+Maine collects 5% of charges at private, nonmedical institutions.
+As mentioned above, Maryland imposes an annual assessment on all medical practitioners except pharmacists, and on self-insured health-care groups based on the ratio of their premiums to total earned premiums of all payers in the state.
 The total may not exceed \$12 million per fiscal year.
+Vermont imposes a nursing home transferor tax of 8% of the selling price.